domricciardiphoto/adv-dev/README.md

 </video>
 ```

-This will show a video on click.<br>
-The video module is 100% on desktop and mobile<br>
+This will show a video on click and will expand to fill the area at 100% on desktop and mobile<br>

 <strong>Dynamic Products</strong><br>
 Products are brought in via a search link